Shopify/visualization-tools/plotify/Readme.md

 The main benefit is to increase speed and convenience for basic data visualization.

 ## How to Install
-in the shell type: `pip install git+git://github.com/Shopify/visualization-tools.git` in a Jupyter notebook type: `!pip2 install git+git://github.com/Shopify/visualization-tools.git`
+In the shell type: `pip install git+git://github.com/Shopify/visualization-tools.git`

+In a Jupyter notebook type: `!pip2 install git+git://github.com/Shopify/visualization-tools.git`

 ## Example Command
 Assuming you have a dataframe named `df` already available in your notebook: